Leon1777/karlsen-mobile/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve Karlsium
+about: Create a report to help improve Karlsen Mobile
 title: ''
 labels: ''
 assignees: ''